partykit/partykit/README.md

 const provider = new YPartyKitProvider("localhost:1999", "my-room", doc);
 ```

-Have a look at [the official documentation](https://docs.yjs.dev/ecosystem/editor-bindings), their examples should just work with y-partykit (replacing `y-websocket` with `y-partykit/provider` like above)
+Refer to the [official Yjs documentation](https://docs.yjs.dev/ecosystem/editor-bindings) for more information.
+Examples provided in the Yjs documentation should work seamlessly with `y-partykit` (ensure to replace `y-websocket` with `y-partykit/provider`).

 ### party.io

-(NB: THIS DOES NOT EXIST YET)

-`party.io` is a library heavily influenced by [socket.io](https://socket.io).
-It's an abstraction over `partysocket` that makes it easy to build realtime applications.
-You might use it on the client:
+Currently under development, `party.io` is a high-level library inspired by [socket.io](https://socket.io).
+It abstracts `partysocket` and simplifies the construction of real-time applications.
+Below is an example of how you can use it on the client:

 ```ts
 import Party from "party.io";